How to Secure Distributed Filters Under Sensor Attacks: Introduction

-In this paper, we study how to secure distributed filters for linear time-invariant systems with bounded noises over a smart-sensor\footnote{A smart sensor is a device which has some capability in storage, calculation and communication besides the primary role of sensing. } network, where the observations of a time-varying and unknown subset of sensors are compromised.
-The main contributions of this paper are summarized in the following. \begin{enumerate} \item We propose a secured distributed filter consisting of two steps (Algorithm \ref{alg:A}).
+i) We design a secured distributed filter consisting of two steps (Algorithm~\ref{alg:A}).
 The first step employs a saturation-like scheme, which gives a small gain if the innovation is large corresponding to a potential attack.
 The second step is a consensus operation of state estimates among neighboring sensors.

-\item We investigate some properties of the secured filter.
-First, we prove the estimation error is upper bounded if the filter parameters satisfy a condition, whose feasibility for unstable systems is studied by providing an easy-to-check sufficient and necessary condition (Theorems \ref{thm_stability} and \ref{thm_iff}).
-We further connect this condition to $2s$-sparse observability in the centralized case (Proposition \ref{lem_iff}).
-Furthermore, we provide a condition under which the observations of the attack-free sensors will not be saturated after a finite time and a tighter error bound is obtained (Theorem \ref{thm_normal}).
+ii) We investigate some properties of the secured filter.
+First, we prove that the estimation error is upper bounded if the filter parameters satisfy a condition, whose feasibility is studied by providing an easy-to-check sufficient and necessary condition (Theorems~\ref{thm_stability} and \ref{thm_iff}).
+We further connect this condition to sparse observability in the centralized case (Proposition \ref{lem_iff}).
+Moreover, we provide a condition such that the observations of the attack-free sensors will not be saturated after a finite time.
+Then, a tighter error bound is obtained (Theorem~\ref{thm_normal}).

-\item When the attacked sensor set is time-invariant, we modify the secured distributed filter by adding an attack detector (Algorithm \ref{alg:B}).
-The detector is able to find out the attacked sensors whose observation innovations are larger than the detection threshold (Proposition \ref{lem_bound_normal}).
-Furthermore, with more attacked sensors being detected, the threshold will adaptively adjust to reduce the space of the stealthy attack signals.
+iii) { We modify the secured distributed filter by adding an attack detector (Algorithm~\ref{alg:B}), when the set of attacked sensors is known to be time-invariant.} The detector is able to identify the attacked sensors whose observation innovations are larger than the detector thresholds (Proposition \ref{lem_bound_normal}).
+Moreover, with more attacked sensors being detected, the thresholds will adaptively adjust to reduce the space of the stealthy attack signals.

-\item We study some properties of the secured filter with attack detection.
-First, the resilience of the filter is verified by an explicit relationship between the upper bound of the estimation error and the number of detected attacked sensors (Theorem \ref{thm_bounds_detected}).
-Moreover, for the noise-free case, we prove that the state estimate of each sensor asymptotically converges to the system state under certain conditions (Theorem \ref{thm_observer}).
+iv) We study some properties of the secured filter with attack detection.
+First, the resilience of the filter is verified by an explicit relationship between the upper bound of the estimation error and the number of detected attacked sensors (Theorem~\ref{thm_bounds_detected}).
+Moreover, for the noise-free case, we prove that the state estimate of each sensor asymptotically converges to the system state under certain conditions (Theorem~\ref{thm_observer}).